gingerchew/eleventy-plugin-target-safe/README.md

 # Keep your outbound links safe

-Link tags `<a>` with the `target` attribute may sometimes need a little extra care to keep them safe for users.
+Link tags (`<a>`) with the `target` attribute may sometimes need a little extra care.
 This plugin is meant to do that for you automatically.

 ## Usage

 Install using your package manager of choice